helidon-io/helidon/inject/api/README.md

 ```

 ## Injectable Constructs
 Any service can declare field, method, or constructor injection points.
 The only caveat is that these injectable elements must either be public or package private.
 Generally speaking, it is considered a best practice to (a) use only an injectable constructor, and (b) only inject <i>Provider</i> instances.
-Here is an example for best practice depicting all possible usages for injection types supported by Helidon Service.
+Here is an example for best practice depicting all possible usages for injection types supported by Helidon Injection.

 ```java
 @Singleton